-- A. Check dip-switch setting per Figure on page 5 and Tables on page 6. - B. Check relay wiring per Table on page 6.
+- A. Check jumper setting per Figure on page 5 and Tables on page 6. - B. Check relay wiring per Table on page 6.

 VII.
 Remote Display out or strange characters are displayed.
+Check wiring between J5 on EMS Control Module and Display Panel.